Agentic Ops

 Health checks and Playwright E2E tests run after every deploy.
 If anything returns a non-200 or a test fails, a webhook fires.

-The failure webhook triggers a coding agent (Claude Code) that reads the CI logs, diagnoses the issue, writes a fix, and opens a PR with auto-merge enabled.
+The failure webhook triggers Claude Code, which has access to the GitHub Actions logs and the repo.
+It reads the logs, writes a fix, and opens a PR with auto-merge enabled.

 - • Auto-merge only works if nothing else merges first.
 The agent doesn't rebase yet